8go/jami-commander/README.md

   + `/usr/libexec/jamid -p & # start the jamid daemon`
 + now you can start and run the `jami-commander`
   + try `jami-commander -h` first to see what is available
++ alternatively, if you do not want to install via `pip` and just want to download the files from this repo, then you can run the program, by `cd`-ing into the root project directory and then running a command like `python -m jami_commander.jami_commander  --help`.

 # Features